Allen-Tildesley/examples/README.md

 or just remove the `build` directory and all its subdirectories.

 Note that, by default, we do not select any optimization options in compilation.
-One way to do so is to include, for example, the flag `--optimization 2` in the `meson setup build` command.
+One way to do so is to use the command `meson --optimization 2 setup build`, or similar, instead of `meson setup build` above.

 The build process for the Fortran examples has been tested using Meson v1.10.1 and Ninja 1.13.2.